cashubtc/nuts/XX.md

 If Charlie never exits, Alice can wait until the channel's _expiry_ time and then she can spend all of the _funding token_ with just her signature.

-There are three kinds of P2PK outputs, the _funding outputs_ and the _commitment outputs_ for each of the two parties.
+There are three kinds of blinded P2PK outputs, the _funding outputs_ and the _commitment outputs_ for each of the two parties.
-All of these outputs are _deterministic_; the output's _secret_ (including the _nonce_) and the _blinding factor_ can be computed by both Alice and Bob based on the data available to both of them: the channel parameters, the shared secret, and the amount of the current _balance_.
+All of these outputs are _deterministic_; the output's _secret_ (including the _nonce_) and the _blinding factor_ can be computed by both Alice and Bob based on the data available to both of them: the channel parameters, the channel secret, and the amount of the current _balance_.
 This determinism minimizes the communication that is needed between Alice and Bob.

 At the end of this NUT, we define all the steps that Charlie should take